nkukit/howtopaper/README.md

 # Some rules to follow when writing a paper...

-...at the Applied AI Lab.
+...at the Applied AI in Services Lab.

 Welcome!
 It seems you are writing a paper with my supervision.
 Congratulations!
 (Although, we will see if you think it was worth congratulating you on that decision at the end).